dcdpr/did-btcr2/mdbook/src/terminology.md

 ## Map Beacon { #map-beacon }

-A type of [BTCR2 Beacon] which aggregates multiple [BTCR2 Update Announcements].
+A type of [BTCR2 Beacon] which aggregates multiple [BTCR2 Update Announcements][BTCR2 Update Announcement].
 A [Beacon Signal] from a Map Beacon commits to a [Beacon Announcement Map].

 ## Merkle Tree { #merkle-tree }